 A set of Asterisk instances.
 Each Asterisk instance will:

 - Registers at startup into a Service Discovery.

 - Create the Stasis application, fetched from Consul.

-- Forward Stasis message through the AMQP bus
+- Forward Stasis messages through the AMQP bus

 Randomly dispatches the SIP calls to the Asterisk instances

 API gateway deep dive